The Hyundai Carlino compact SUV might come with a 118bhp, small capacity turbo petrol and a 1.4-litre U2 CRDi diesel engine options.

 Upon launch, the Hyundai Carlino will go up against the Maruti Vitara Brezza, Ford EcoSport, Mahindra TUV100 and the upcoming Tata Nexon.

-Hyundai India has confirmed that it aims to introduce the Carlino compact SUV in the first half of 2019.
+Hyundai India has confirmed that it aims to introduce the Carlino concept based compact SUV in the first half of 2019.
+The pre-production version of the compact SUV could make its debut at the 2018 Delhi Auto Expo; however, nothing concrete on the same has been revealed.
 The carmaker is rerouting its resources for fast tracking the SUV’s development process.

 |Base Model||Rs 8 lakh|